javeke/javeke-ws/README.md

 ## Docker Install

-This is project has been dockerized and the package is stored on Docker Hub with name, javeke-ws.
+This is project has been dockerized, and the package is stored on Docker Hub with name, javeke-ws.

 Run this command to pull the image <br>